Crude Oil Falls on Weaker-Than-Expected U.S. Unemployment Report

 Wednesday's EIA report showed that (1) U.S. crude oil inventories as of Oct 27 were -5.2% below the seasonal 5-year average, (2) gasoline inventories were +2.1% above the seasonal 5-year average, and (3) distillate inventories were -12.2% below the 5-year seasonal average.
 U.S. crude oil production in the week ended Oct 27 was unchanged w/w at a record high of 13.2 million bpd.

-Baker Hughes reported last Friday that active U.S. oil rigs in the week ended Oct 27 rose by +2 to 504 rigs, recovering a bit more from the 20-month low of 497 rigs posted in the week ended Oct 6.
-The number of U.S. oil rigs has fallen this year after moving sharply higher from an 18-year low of 172 rigs posted in Aug 2020 during the pandemic to a 3-1/2 year high of 627 rigs in December 2022.
+Baker Hughes reported Friday that active U.S. oil rigs in the week ended Nov 3 fell by -8 rigs to 496 rigs, posting a new 1-3/4 year low.
+The number of U.S. oil rigs has fallen this year after moving sharply higher during 2021-22 from the 18-year pandemic low of 172 rigs posted in Aug 2020 to a 3-1/2 year high of 627 rigs in December 2022.

 More Crude Oil News from Barchart